 Master of Occupational Therapy

 Walsh University's Master of Occupational Therapy program allows students to pursue a career in one of the nation's emerging fields.
+Occupational therapy was cited as a Top 25 job for 2019 by U.S. News and World Report.
+And the Bureau of Labor Statistics expects the field of OT to grow by 27 percent between 2014 to 2024.

 Occupational therapists work with clients to build or restore their abilities to perform daily tasks or “occupations” by utilizing a holistic approach.
 Each client is evaluated to determine not only the reason abilities have been impacted, but also to establish a personalized therapy plan that considers an individual’s responsibilities and everyday environment.